 The restrictions begin September 1 each year.
 Farmers are encouraged to check the online map prior to fall application to determine if their fields are subject to these restrictions.
 View a map of the vulnerable regions of the state.
 For more information on the restrictions outlined in the Groundwater Protection Rule, visit www.mda.state.mn.us/nfr.

-In other areas of the state where fall nitrogen fertilizer application is allowed, be patient and wait for cooler conditions.
-Check the soil temperatures and delay fall application of anhydrous ammonia and urea fertilizer, as well as manure, until the average soil temperatures reach 50 degrees F or cooler.
-This helps prevent nitrogen loss, protect water quality, and ensure more nitrogen will be available for next season’s crop.
+In other areas of the state where fall nitrogen fertilizer application is allowed, the MDA advises farmers and commercial applicators to check soil temperatures and wait for cooler conditions.
+Research shows that delaying fall application of anhydrous ammonia and urea fertilizer, as well as manure, until the average soil temperatures reach 50 degrees F or cooler helps prevent nitrogen loss, protects water quality, and ensures more nitrogen will be available for next season’s crop.

 To assist tracking soil temperature, the MDA provides real-time, 6-inch soil temperatures at 25 locations across the state.
 In addition, the MDA provides links to soil temperature from the University of Minnesota research stations and the North Dakota Ag Weather Network (NDAWN) weather stations.
 View the interactive map to find the current 6-inch soil temperature and the past week’s history.

 Although the soil temperature network was established to support application of nitrogen fertilizer, it is equally useful for those applying manure in the fall.
-University of Minnesota Extension recommends the same temperature delay (6-inch soil temperature below 50 degrees F) to prevent leaching losses.
-Research from the University of Minnesota showed liquid dairy and hog manure injected in November produced yields 10 bushels per acre higher than manure injected in September and October.
+University of Minnesota Extension also recommends the same temperature delay (6-inch soil temperature below 50 degrees F) to prevent leaching losses.

-For more information on the Six-inch Soil Temperature Network visit: www.mda.state.mn.us/soiltemp
+For more information on the 6-inch Soil Temperature Network visit www.mda.state.mn.us/soiltemp.

 Allen Sommerfeld, MDA Communications